MS-Y1 Fall

 After completing the summer block, students will continue to meet with mentors for the remainder of their medical school training until they graduate.
 We hope that the professional mentorship crafted and curated by the MedStAR program will last well beyond students’ graduation, especially those who continue on to Addiction Medicine fellowships.

-Students will also receive opportunities to present their research findings at national or regional addiction related conference such as CPDD, ASAM, AHSR, AMERSA, etc. Students also will receive support from their mentors, research coach and program faculty to publish their research in a peer-reviewed journal before graduating.
+Students will receive opportunities to present their research findings at national or regional addiction related conference such as CPDD, ASAM, AHSR, AMERSA, etc. Students also will receive support from their mentors, research coach and program faculty to publish their research in a peer-reviewed journal.

-MedStAR students will also be asked to attend annual program dinners and receptions to meet with mentors, faculty and other MedStAR student peers and UWSOM Addiction Medicine Fellows.
+MedStAR students will be invited to attend annual program dinners and receptions to meet with mentors, faculty and other MedStAR student peers and UWSOM Addiction Medicine Fellows.

 Pictured: 2022 MedStAR Reception